How Do You Prepare HVAC Equipment for a Storm

 After the storm has passed, make sure the system is safe before turning it back on.
 First, confirm there are no indications of damage and clean any debris from around the equipment.
 Call Climate Control Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional, turn the equipment back on right away to help dry the home and limit mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Climate Control Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Climate Control Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.